 In 1995, David Lane, Katja Lane, and Ron McVan founded Wotansvolk, an organization based on Wotanism (also referred to as Odinism or Wodenism).
 Wotanism is a religious practice premised on pre-Christian traditions of Germanic societies, and in particular, Norse mythology.
 Lane proclaims that biblical religions are “incompatible” with his goal of white racial survival because prior to biblical religions, the white European race was “dominant throughout the known world,” and that 2,000 years of biblical religion left the Aryan race “near extinction.”

-Lane states that he chose the label “Wotanism” over Odinism because “Wotan” “makes a perfect acronym for Will Of The Aryan Nation.”
-Lane also explains that positioning Wotansvolk as a religious organization protects its existence in the United States: he explains that it would be “necessary to use the vehicle of religion to expound our message of racial survival” because doing so would guarantee Wotansvolk’s members the freedom to practice Wotanism under the First Amendment.
+Lane stated that he chose the label “Wotanism” over Odinism because “Wotan” “makes a perfect acronym for Will Of The Aryan Nation.”
+Lane also explained that positioning Wotansvolk as a religious organization protected its existence in the United States: he stated that it would be “necessary to use the vehicle of religion to expound our message of racial survival” to guarantee Wotansvolk’s members the freedom to practice Wotanism under the First Amendment.